-Most tumors of the pituitary gland is unstable.
+Most tumors of the pituitary gland are unstable.
 Some of them to be part of a genetic syndrome such as multiple endocrine neoplasia type 1 (MEN1), McQune-Albright syndrome or Carney complex.
 Clinical analysis of cells (cytology) shows that in their origin they are all monoclonal mutations of the same cell.

-From the hormones producing tumors prolactinomas are the most common.
+From the hormones producing tumors, prolactinomas are the most common.
 Other tumors secreting hormones:

 - corticotrophin, which causes Cushing's disease